leehwasu96/Cheongju-University-Camera/README.md

   "Camera Lecture Notes (1).pdf is the Camera(OpenCV) lecture notes."<br><br>
   "Camera Lecture Notes (2).pdf is the Camera(YOLO v8) lecture notes."<br><br>

-# Python OpenCV practice command
+# Commands for practicing OpenCV(Python) based on ROS.

 Please note that this practice was conducted in an<br><br> Ubuntu 20.04 LTS and ROS(Robot Operating System) 1 Noetic environment.<br><br>